How to Build Stronger and More Honest Relationships

 Here’s what that sounds like: “Hey, last night when you asked about dinner, I said ‘fine’ but I actually felt disappointed.
 Can we redo that conversation?”

 Repair turns a small lie into a trust‑building moment.
+Relationship therapists often emphasize that repair attempts are one of the strongest predictors of long-term relationship success.
+The Gottman Institute explains that acknowledging misunderstandings and returning to difficult conversations calmly helps rebuild emotional trust and prevents resentment from quietly accumulating over time.
 It says: Our relationship matters more than my comfort right now.
 And that changes everything.

 Step 5 – Stop Over‑Explaining Your Boundaries